 If you wish, you may remain at the school during your Christmas vacation but you must notify the administration of your stay AHEAD OF TIME.
-During Christmas vacation, the school (including the dormitories and the cafeteria) will be closed, so you must make previous arrangements with the dorm and kitchen staff to use these facilities.
+During Christmas vacation, the school (including the dormitories and the cafeteria) will have a different service.
+Please check with the deans, so you must make previous arrangements with the dorm and kitchen staff to use these facilities.